 and the Court of Appeal or Judge, as the case may be, may give such direction or opinion as to the question so submitted, as the Court of Appeal or the Judge thinks proper.

-(6) Every such direction or opinion of the Court of Appeal or the Judge, shall be transmitted by the Principal Registrar of the Supreme Court to the warden who shall act in accordance therewith.
+(6) Every such direction or opinion of the Court of Appeal or the Judge, shall be transmitted by the Principal Registrar of the Supreme Court to the warden’s court which shall act in accordance therewith.

-(7) When reserving any question of law pursuant to this section or at any time before acting in accordance with the direction or opinion of the Court of Appeal or the Judge as provided in this section, the warden, on the application of any party to the proceedings in relation to which the question of law is to be or was so submitted, may make such order for —
+(7) When reserving any question of law pursuant to this section or at any time before acting in accordance with the direction or opinion of the Court of Appeal or the Judge as provided in this section, the warden’s court, on the application of any party to the proceedings in relation to which the question of law is to be or was so submitted, may make such order for —

 (a) an injunction;